MikeJohnPage/mortyr/README.md

 obviously Morty.
 You’re as dumb as they come.
-Why create overly-complicated R functions with a higher cognitive load when mortyr could do the hard work of returning and combining data from paginated API reponses?
+Why create overly-complicated R functions with a higher cognitive load when mortyr could do the hard work of returning and combining data from paginated API responses?
 It is not like we are dealing with big data here Morty.
 Now flip off all these R users that think this package is pointless Morty.
 I told them it means peace among worlds.
 How hilarious is that?”*